 The New Story

-MNIPL seeks to tell and live a new story of partnership, that subverts the traditional story of hierarchy and domination.
-We believe this new story is essential to creating the paradigm necessary to adapt to the climate crisis.
-This belief is at the core of our theory of change; change happens when we connect our own deep gladness with the world’s deep needs, and when we do so in community with others, we feel powerful and connected, a part of work that is life giving and in alignment with our deepest held values.
+This belief is at the core of our theory of change.
+Change happens when we connect our own deep gladness with the world’s deep needs.
+When we do so in community, we feel powerful and connected.
+We feel how the work is life giving and in alignment with our deepest held values.